 Employer’s liability insurance

 If you take on your first employee while running your business from home, you will need to get employer’s liability insurance.
-It’s required by law and your business will be fined if you don’t have it.
+It’s required by law (subject to several notable exclusions – such as if you’re running a family business) and your business will be fined if you don’t have it.

 Employer’s liability insurance gives you and your employees peace of mind that if they have an accident at work – which in this case is your home – or fall ill because of something at work and it affects their ability to earn money; your insurance policy will compensate them.